Hebrew SeniorLife Receives State Job Training Grants

 BOSTON – Hebrew SeniorLife, New England’s largest nonprofit provider of senior health care and living communities, and the only senior care organization affiliated with Harvard Medical School, announced that it has received $500,000 as part of the 2021-2022 Senator Kenneth J. Donnelly Workforce Success Grants for Expanded Training Capacity & Employment Program Performance.

 Hebrew SeniorLife will use the funds to provide a work-and-earn training and placement service to prepare 105 unemployed and underemployed participants for Certified Nursing Assistant positions.
-The organization will team with Sherrill House, Legacy Lifecare, The Boston Home, Boston Career Center, Downtown Boston Career Center, More Than Words and Immigrant and Family Services, Inc.
+The organization will team with Sherrill House, Legacy Lifecare, The Boston Home, Boston Career Center, Downtown Boston Career Center, More Than Words, and Immigrant Family Services Institute.

 “These funds will help us train 105 people to go into new or better jobs as CNAs,” said Tammy Retalic, D.N.P., M.S.N., R.N., Chief Nursing Officer and VP of Patient Care Services, Hebrew SeniorLife.
 “We’ve been increasing our capacity to train and place CNAs in the community, filling an important need as the demand for caregivers continues to increase.
 We are grateful to the state for providing funds that will help people get necessary training to get new jobs that will in turn enable them to help others.”